-The upper left corner displays a dialog box with instructions for each step during your movie analysis.
-To the right of the video screen is the progress indicator.
+The lower right corner displays a dialog box with instructions for each step during your movie analysis.
+To the left of the video screen is the progress indicator.
 It will highlight the step you are currently performing.

 Below the video display is the Video Controls for moving within your AVI movie.
 The slider bar indicating the displayed frame can also be used to move within the movie.
+The slider bar for the zoom allows you to zoom in on the red cursor on a frame, which is useful when collecting data (see "Data Collection" section).
 Directly to the right of the Video Controls is the Main Controls.
 The Main Control box is your primary session control.
 Use the Main Control buttons to navigate back and forth through the steps shown in the progress box.
 The red Quit Motion Lab button closes the program.